Learning in the Associate of Applied Science: Occupational Therapy Assistant degree program combines:

 - PHIL 2000: Ethical Problems in Healthcare (2 cr.)

 - PSYC 2020: Lifespan Developmental Psychology* (4 cr.)

-* Must be taken before the end of the first year of the OSOT course sequence, listed below.
+* PSYC 2020 must have been completed within the last five years, and must be taken before the end of the first year of the OSOT course sequence, listed below.

 OTA courses: Year one